 What else should you consider in forming a marketing plan?

 You will also need to consider pricing and sales tactics.
-As previously stated in Business Plan Marketing Plan.
 Remember, you have to understand the customer and the product in order to put together a marketing plan.
 Previously we discussed strategy and marketing medium.
 In this section, we discuss some additional considerations that accompany your intended marketing strategy.

-What price will your charge for your product?
+What price will you charge for your product?
 As part of your marketing strategy, you will determine whether you are the highest quality, lowest price, easiest to use, etc. Whichever of these competitive advantages that you hope to achieve and promote, you will need to price the product accordingly.
 Your first step in determining the price is to determine what customers are willing to pay for the product.
 Consistent with principles of supply and demand, customers have a given level of demand for a product at a given price.
-Your role is to determine the price that will maximize the your profit.
-This could mean serving less customers or producing less product.
+Your role is to determine the price that will maximize your profit.
+This could mean serving fewer customers or producing fewer products.